invictusro/DropsXpress/README.md

 ## Drop Automation Software for X - DropsXpress

- DropsXpress is the newest drop software with a lot of features and fair pricing
+ DropsXpress is a software for Drops Groups, Retweet Groups on X with a lot of features and fair pricing

 ## Features